zengzzzzz/golang-trending-archive/README.md

 * 【2024-03-01】[aws-samples / public-file-browser-for-amazon-s3](https://github.com/aws-samples/public-file-browser-for-amazon-s3) - Sample code to deploy a website and a "public files" S3 bucket which can be loaded with any files an administrator wishes to publish publicly online.
 ## C

+* 【2024-03-10】[lifehackerhansol / FBI](https://github.com/lifehackerhansol/FBI) - Open source title manager for the 3DS.
+(Archive)
+* 【2024-03-10】[MatthewKuKanich / FindMyFlipper](https://github.com/MatthewKuKanich/FindMyFlipper) - The FindMy Flipper app turns your FlipperZero into an effective tracking device, compatible with both Apple AirTag and Samsung SmartTag.
+It uses the BLE beacon to broadcast, allowing users to clone existing tags, generate OpenHaystack key pairs for Apple's FindMy network, and customize beacon intervals and transmit power.
 * 【2024-03-09】[MadMax1960 / Femc-Reloaded-Project](https://github.com/MadMax1960/Femc-Reloaded-Project) - Repo for Femc Reloaded Project
 * 【2024-03-09】[ldpreload / BlackLotus](https://github.com/ldpreload/BlackLotus) - BlackLotus UEFI Windows Bootkit
 * 【2024-03-08】[google / boringssl](https://github.com/google/boringssl) - Mirror of BoringSSL